cancel icon

 • How do I know if they’re working?

-Surgical options and the BRAN framework
+Surgical Options and the BRAN Framework

 If surgery is being discussed, use the BRAN framework to ask the right questions: